 Canada Goose Kensington Parka

-Once again proving a fierce competitor, the Canada Goose Kensington Parka has stolen the show, winning our Editors' Choice Award.
-Hitting above the knee, the Kensington is the epitome of a winter jacket.
-It has it all: style, serious warmth, and function-focused details.
+Once again the Canada Goose Kensington Parka stole the show, winning our Editors' Choice Award.
+The Kensington epitomes winter comfort.
+It has it all — serious warmth, style, and function-focused details.
 This feature-loaded jacket has everything you need.
-A detachable coyote fur ruff on the removable hood adds a classic parka feel while offering extra protection from cold winds and snow.
-The smooth, but thick, durable polyester material on the outer shell repels water well, despite only being billed as water-resistant, not waterproof.
-Insulated with 625-fill-power down, this wasn't the warmest jacket we tested, but we never felt cold in this contender.
-The above-the-knee cut allowed for movement without being restrictive, and the microfleece-lined pockets, thick knit cuffs, and an adjustable cinched waist proved Canada Goose's attention to detail.
-No matter what mother nature has in store this winter, the Kensington Parka can handle it.
+The detachable coyote fur ruff on a removable hood adds a classic parka feel while offering extra protection from cold wind and snow.
+The smooth, yet durable outer shell repels water well.
+Insulated with 625-fill-power down, this isn't the warmest jacket tested, but we never felt cold while wearing it.
+The above-the-knee cut allows movement without being restrictive, and the microfleece-lined pockets, thick knit cuffs, and adjustable cinched waist prove Canada Goose's attention to detail.
+No matter what nature has planned for this winter, the Kensington Parka can handle it.

 Read review: Canada Goose Kensington Parka

 Who says winter has to be miserable?
 Why not look fabulous and stay warm?
 The Marmot Montreaux kept us looking stylish and incredibly warm all winter long.
 Insulated with plush Down Defender 700 fill power down, this jacket is thicker and loftier than any other model we tested.
 We kept comfortable when standing around in 10-degree weather.
 Treated with a durable water repellent (DWR) coating, the polyester fabric is water-resistant, but not waterproof.
 It certainly keeps us dry in the snowy conditions it was designed for and effectively blocks harsh winds thanks to its thick down.
 Besides being incredibly warm, the Montreaux is also very stylish.